 |Intraday 5 minutes||The opening price at the beginning of the 1st minute||The highest price at which the stock traded during the 5-minute duration||The lowest price at which the stock traded during the 5-minute duration||The closing price as on the 5th minute||75 candles per day|

-As you can see from the table above as and when the time frame reduces, the number of candles (data points) increase.
+As you can see from the table above, the number of candles (data points) increases when the time frame reduces.
 Based on the type of trader you are, you need to take a stand on the time frame you need.

 The data can either be information or noise.
 As a trader, you need to filter information from noise.
 For instance, a long term investor is better off looking at weekly or monthly charts as this would provide information.
 While on the other hand an intraday trader executing 1 or 2 trades per day is better off looking at the end of the day (EOD) or at best 15 mins charts.
 Likewise, for a high-frequency trader, 1-minute charts can convey a lot of information.